Social-AI-Studio/Explaining-Multimodal-Hateful-Meme-Detection-Models/README.md

 ## Obtaining Attention Weights

-A primary focus of this paper focuses on analyzing the visual-text slurs alignments within *Transformer-based* models. the attention weights can be obtained from the respective models (i.e. VisualBERT, ViLBERT).
+Another important aspect of this paper focuses on analyzing the visual-text slurs alignments within *Transformer-based* models.
+In order to examine these alignments, we obtained the attention weights from the respective models (i.e. VisualBERT, ViLBERT).
 The method of retrieving the attention weights is subjected to the libraries being used.

 ### Facebook's "MMF" Library (Used in this paper)